mraggi/discreture/README.md

 # Discreture

-This is a modern C++ 11 (and 14) library designed to facilitate combinatorial research.
+This is a modern C++ 11 (and 14) library designed to facilitate combinatorial research by providing fast and easy iterators to a few combinatorial objects, such as combinations, permutations, partitions, and others.
+The idea is to have them resemble the STL containers as much as possible, without actually storing the whole set of objects in memory.

+Discreture is designed to follow the STL containers as closely as possible, by providing the standard ways of iterating.
+In addition, many of the algorithm described in the standard <algorithm> work as-is in these containers, but they should be treated as const containers.

-Example use:
+# Example use:

 ```c++
     #include <iostream>